DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/introduction-to-banded-reports.md

 ---
 # Introduction to Banded Reports

-Banded reports provide a generalized report layout notion.
-When you preview a banded report, a report document is generated based on the report layout and data source.

 ## Report Bands

 A report layout consists of bands that contain report controls and define their location on document pages.
 A blank report contains the following bands: